-->

 Comics history.
 You’d be amazed by how much great work has been done that you may have never heard of, and how much of it will inspire your own.

-SEQA 215: Materials and Techniques for Sequential Art
+SEQA 215: Materials and Techniques for Sequential

 This course teaches you the many tools you’ll need as a cartoonist – pencils, pens, quills, brushes, and Cintiqs – as well as how to use them.
 You’ll run through a ton of different production methods – both traditional and digital (using programs like Sketchup and Manga Studio).
 By forcing yourself to try everything, you’ll find what works best for your personal style, rather than doing what’s comfortable for you but which might be preventing you from reaching your potential.

-SEQA 224: Character Design and Storyboarding for Animation
+SEQA 224: Character Design and Storyboarding for

 This is one of a number of classes that, while certainly applicable to comics, are geared towards preparing you for work on the preproduction side of animation and film, the sort of stuff you see in those “Art of” books that Disney, Dreamworks, and Pixar put out whenever they do an animated feature.
 In this class we learn how to design characters that not only work logistically, are unique, and are visually arresting, but which also serve first and foremost as storytelling tools.
 We also learn the fundamentals of storyboarding for animation.
 If you’re trying to convince your parents that you CAN find a job doing comics, this is the job that is the easiest for non-comics people to wrap their heads around.
 Many of the development people at the big animation studios are, or were comic artists.